California Tax Law Overview

-The Assessor may temporarily lower the assessed value of your property, if the market value as of lien date*, January 1, of the current year, was below the total assessed value shown on your prior year annual property tax bill.
+The Assessor may temporarily lower the assessed value of your property, if the market value as of lien date*, January 1, of the current year, was below the total assessed value shown on your annual property tax bill.
 A decline in market value* can be the result of changes in the property, the neighborhood, or the real estate market.
 If you think that your property is assessed at a value that is above the market value as of January 1, you can call our office to request that we review your case.

 It is important to note that reductions in assessed value are temporary and reviewed every year until the Factored-Base-Year value* is lower than market value.
 In addition, Prop 8 assessments are not restricted by the Prop 13 two percent maximum increase.
 However, property assessed under Proposition 8 cannot be assessed at a level higher than its Prop 13 Factored-Base-Year value.

 If property is damaged by a calamity, like fire, the assessed value can be reduced for the period in which the property is being repaired.
 The damage from the calamity must exceed $10,000 in value and an application must be filled out in the Assessor's Office within one year of when the calamity occurred in order to receive the reduction.
 Once repairs are completed, the original Prop 13 base-year value will be reinstated.

 Base-Year Value: Under Proposition 13, the assessment year 1975-76 functions as the original base-year value.
 From then on, new base-year values are created in any assessment year in which the property is purchased, new construction is done, or if the property changes ownership.

 Lien Date: January 1st, is the date when taxes become a lien on property, and the time when property is valued for tax purposes.